 Here’s how to identify the search queries your audience uses to find your site, how to target new keywords based on those queries, and how to incorporate this information into your digital marketing strategy:

 1. Identify the search queries that bring users to your site

 You can see the search queries that bring traffic to your site with data from Google Search Console (formerly Webmaster Tools).

-Once you log in, navigate to Search Traffic > Search Analytics, and you’ll see a list of all of the queries that have brought visitors to your site over the past month.
+Once you log in, navigate to Search Traffic > Search Analytics, and you’ll see a list of all the queries that have brought visitors to your site over the past month.